Mike Shertz, MD/18D

 Dr. Shertz’s unique background and credentials also include a Diploma in Tropical Medicine and Hygiene (earned at the Gorgas Course in Peru), as well as a Certification of Knowledge in Clinical Tropical Medicine and Travelers Health.

 In the last thirty years, Dr. Shertz has trained thousands of private citizens, first responders in law enforcement, fire, and EMS in casualty management in high risk and tactical environments.
-Dr. Shertz’s expertise has made him a sought-after instructor in far-flung locations as he has taught soldiers, host-nationals, and physicians in North America, Iraq, Afghanistan, and East Africa.
+Dr. Shertz’s expertise has made him a sought-after instructor in far-flung locations as he has taught soldiers, host-nationals, and physicians in North America, Iraq, Afghanistan, Thailand, Australia, and East Africa.

 “Crisis Medicine trains students to quickly identify and treat immediately life-threatening injuries during a high-risk environment and avoid unnecessary loss of life”